 Irani Chai is also another special food in Hyderabad.
 Introduced by the Persians, this creamy tea tastes best when served with Osmania biscuits.
 Our top recommendation to try this out would be Nimrah Cafe where you can sip your evening tea while looking at the Charminar.
 And almost feeling like a Nawab yourself.

 Another Hyderabadi non-veg dish made during wedding parties, Malai Paya is a rich creamy gravy made with mutton.
 This dish, paired with Kesar Chai will make you feel all warm from the inside.
 We suggest avoiding this dish in very hot weather.

 Most places serving midnight food in Hyderabad make amazing Malai Korma.
 So if you’re in the city, definitely try this out.
-Made with cream, spices and tomatoes, this dish can be customised with meat, eggs or even veggies.
+Made with cream, spices, and tomatoes, this dish can be customized with meat, eggs, or even veggies.
 And no, it’s definitely not the same as Malai Kofta.

 The list of Hyderabad’s best food is incomplete without stews.
 And Haleem would be the most popular among them.
 Brought to the city by the Nizams, this dish is still popular and is made in both restaurants and households.
 Who knew the combination of lentils and meat would taste so freaking good?
 Looks like the Nizams did.

 Qubani ka Meetha is the no.1 famous street food in Hyderabad.
 It is made from dried apricots and almonds and is usually served with some malai on top.
 It is the signature dessert of the city so we suggest you try this gem out, even if you don’t have a sweet tooth.

 Patthar ka Gosht is a smoky flavored lamb dish and is quite popular in Hyderabad.
 It is usually cooked at traditional Iftaar parties and is a big hit among all foodies.
 It is cooked on a wide slab of stone.
 Hence the name.